 So you will definitely need a set of pressure gauges to diagnose this symptom.
-Freon is a gas that changes states through pressure which is also how it changes temperature.
-If at any part of the system, the pressure is not at it’s desired PSI, the freon may not get cold enough, or cold at all.
+Refrigerant is a gas that changes states through pressure which is also how it changes temperature.
+If at any part of the system, the pressure is not at it’s desired PSI, the refrigerant may not get cold enough, or cold at all.
 Click on the image to get a detailed description of the gauges needed to check your system.

 First you will need to check the pressures at idle and record both HIGH and LOW side pressure readings.
 These pressures will vary depending on ambient temperature (temperature of the outside atmosphere), but ideally, you will want to see your low side pressure between 30-40 psi and your high side pressure between 150-175 psi.
 If one or both are out of that spec, see the options below to start looking further into your problem.